gzweigle/open-hybrid-piano/hardware/research/integrated_processing_system_2/README.md

 * An external power supply through the +5V power jack
 * An external computer through the USB at Teensy 4.1

+**IMPORANT** - It is recommended to use an external power supply that automatically protects from short circuits and other failure conditions.
+Or, use an external fuse.
+Select protection or fuse level based on current and power values from analysis below.

 **WARNING** - Do not connect both power inputs at the same time.
 See the PJRC website for more information, including how to cut a Teensy 4.1 pad to avoid shorting the two power inputs together.

 The external power supply must be able to deliver 2.5 A nominally and 3 A max.
 The nominal current value is calculated by summing all current values in sections below.

-**IMPORANT** - It is recommended to use an external power supply that automatically protects from short circuits.
-Or, use an external fuse.
-Select protection or fuse level based on current and power values in the following sections.

 A typical USB port may not be able to supply a full 3 A. Therefore, it is possible that the board will not be able to run all 88 keys sensors unless the board is powered by an external +5V power supply, through the +5V power jack.
 In this case (and in all cases when using the +5V external power), disconnect the USB cable from the Teensy 4.1.